 “So then, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath; for the wrath of man does not produce the righteousness of God.”

 Could many of our problems be solved if we’d truly listen to what’s being said instead of thinking of what to say next while the other person is talking?
-Could we reduce conflict by holding our tongue and not letting every idle word slip out?
-Could we live a more peaceful life if we didn’t get angry all the time?
+Would we reduce conflict by holding our tongue and not letting every idle word slip out?
+Might we live a more peaceful life if we didn’t get angry all the time?
 The answer is “Yes” to all three questions.

 “Confess your trespasses to one another, and pray for one another, that you may be healed.
 The effective, fervent prayer of a righteous man avails much.”